lukedempsey/ParameterIO_Python/README.md

 * Updated to support Fusion 360 version 2.0.1514

 ### 1.0.0
-* he first release version of the AddIn
+* The first release version of the AddIn

 ## Usage:
 First see [How to install sample Add-Ins and Scripts](https://rawgit.com/AutodeskFusion360/AutodeskFusion360.github.io/master/Installation.html)